EviDep: Trustworthy Multimodal Depression Estimation via Disentangled Evidential Learning: Introduction

 \section{Introduction}

+Depression is a prevalent and debilitating mental health disorder affecting over 300 million individuals globally~\cite{WHO2017depression}.
+Beyond severely impairing individual well-being, it imposes a substantial socioeconomic burden on public healthcare systems.
+Conventionally, the clinical assessment of depression relies heavily on patient self-reports and semi-structured psychiatric interviews.
+These standard paradigms, however, are constrained by inherent subjectivity, substantial time requirements, and significant resource demands.
+Therefore, developing automated, objective, and trustworthy technologies for estimating depression severity has emerged as a critical imperative.

-Automated depression estimation leveraging multimodal behavioral signals (e.g., audio and visual cues) has emerged as a crucial area in affective computing~\cite{GUOHOU2020103349,heDeepLearningDepression2022}.
-However, deploying these data-driven systems in unconstrained clinical environments exposes severe security and reliability vulnerabilities~\cite{10285122}.
-Sensor artifacts, missing modalities, and inherent behavioral ambiguity inevitably compromise real-world recordings.
-In high-stakes clinical applications, this data corruption can silently propagate through the network, leading to uncalibrated and potentially misleading predictions.
-Therefore, establishing a trustworthy evaluation mechanism capable of rigorous uncertainty quantification and robust evidence extraction is a critical imperative~\cite{kompa2021second, jpm15020058,11363585,10844871}.
+Automated depression estimation leveraging multimodal behavioral signals has emerged as a promising approach for scalable mental health screening~\cite{GUOHOU2020103349, Panaite2020, heDeepLearningDepression2022}.
+However, the reliability and trustworthiness of these data-driven systems are frequently challenged by the complex and noisy nature of multimodal signals.
+Even in standardized clinical recordings, data streams are often compromised by naturalistic interference, such as sensor artifacts, transient occlusions, and the inherent ambiguity of human affective expressions.
+In high-stakes clinical screening scenarios, this complex behavioral variability and signal degradation pose a severe threat to the trustworthiness of automated estimation pipelines.

-Conventionally, multimodal depression assessment~\cite{li2025audio,lin2025mlm} is predominantly formulated as a deterministic regression problem.
-As illustrated in Fig.~\ref{fig:fig1}a, this paradigm maps complex input streams directly to a single scalar estimate $\hat{y}$.
-By structurally forcing the network to collapse all diagnostic evidence into an absolute point value, these models discard the underlying predictive distribution and remain inherently incapable of quantifying their uncertainty.
-Consequently, these models lack the capacity to verify the integrity of their own predictions.
-When confronted with compromised multimodal signals, they are forced into blind extrapolations, producing overconfident outputs that inherently undermine the trustworthiness of the automated diagnostic pipeline.
+Conventionally, multimodal depression estimation~\cite{niu2020multimodal,li2025audio,lin2025mlm,10851289} is predominantly formulated as a deterministic regression problem to process these complex input streams.
+As illustrated in Fig.~\ref{fig:fig1}(a), this paradigm maps inputs directly to a single scalar estimate $\hat{y}$.
+By structurally forcing the network to collapse all behavioral evidence into an absolute point value, these models discard the underlying predictive distribution and remain inherently incapable of quantifying their uncertainty.
+Consequently, when confronted with the aforementioned compromised multimodal signals, they are forced into blind extrapolations, producing overconfident outputs that inherently undermine their estimation trustworthiness.